unicon-cas-addons/cas-addon-hazelcast-ticket-registry/README.md

 cas-addon-hazelcast-ticket-registry
 ===================================

+# NOTE!!!
+Please note that this library is not maintained anymore, as starting from version `4.1.0`, CAS server includes native implementation of the [Hazelcast ticket registry](https://jasig.github.io/cas/4.1.x/installation/Hazelcast-Ticket-Registry.html).
+And CAS version `4.2.x` introduced more flexible and powerful [auto configuration model](https://jasig.github.io/cas/4.2.x/installation/Hazelcast-Ticket-Registry.html) for this registry implementation.

 CAS ticket registry implementation based on Hazelcast distributed grid software

 > This project was developed as part of Unicon's [Open Source Support program](https://unicon.net/opensource).